davegutz/myStateOfCharge/SOC_Photon/README.md

     to end prematurely
   XS; Dn0.9985; Ca1; Mk0; Nk0;
     run py script DataOverModel.py, using suggestions at bottom of file to recognize the new data
+    [TODO]: still need to square any differences between Mon and Sim (even though overplots look good - those are sim-sim and mon-mon).
+Make sure dv_hys is same - both driven by same current.
+Delete the direx feature of Hysteresis and use dv_hys explicitly.

   Slow cycle test 10:00 min using models 'cycleMod'
     start recording, save to ../dataReduction/< name >.txt